 AMS, Inc. Signs Contract with APTA for PT Clinical Performance Instrument

-WATERTOWN, MA, September 24, 2007 — Academic Management Systems, Inc. (AMS,) has signed a contract with the American Physical Therapy Association (APTA) to automate the Physical Therapist Clinical Performance Instrument (PT CPI): Version 2006 as a national technology solution.
-The Web-based PT CPI instrument will be developed using the company's market-leading assessment product — CoursEvalTM — as the underlying technology platform.
-AMS will provide a comprehensive solution that includes development, implementation, training, ongoing evaluation, and technical customer service for the participating physical therapist programs.
+WATERTOWN, MA, September 24, 2007 — Academic Management Systems, Inc. (AMS,) signed a contract with the American Physical Therapy Association (APTA) to automate the Physical Therapist Clinical Performance Instrument (PT CPI): Version 2006 as a national technology solution.
+The Web-based PT CPI instrument was developed using the company's market-leading assessment product — CoursEvalTM — as the underlying technology platform.
+AMS (now Liaison International) will provide a comprehensive solution that includes development, implementation, training, ongoing evaluation, and technical customer service for the participating physical therapist programs.

 CoursEval, a web-based course, instructor, rotation, and all-purpose assessment program was initially designed for health professions schools.
 It now supports the assessment needs of any college, university, or on-line training organization.
 CoursEval now serves over 140 customers including approximately 100 health professions schools and a rapidly growing number of colleges and universities.